firelightrpg/PilotWave/README.md

 |------------------------|-----------------------|-----------------------|---------------------|
 | 1.5 meter, six seconds | 15 meter, six seconds | 150 meter, one minute | 1.5 km, ten minutes |

-For Personal combat, Indoor trotting speed is 10 hexes and running speed is 20 hexes.
+For Personal combat, walking speed is up to four hexes, trotting speed is up to ten hexes and running speed is 20 hexes.
 In Outdoor, Distant and Far scales, these are divided by 10.

 Vehicles are rated in kph and move their kph translates directly to hex speed at Indoor scale.
 For Outdoor, Distant and Far, they move their kph/10 in hex speed.